 Conflict of interest in the public service is defined very broadly.
-The National Association of Counties (NACo), for example, says that a conflict of interest depends on whether a public official makes a decision that would only benefit the public interest or benefits the official personally, professionally, or financially.
-In its 2007 report County Ethics Ordinances-An Analysis and Comparison for Gwinnett County, Georgia, the University of Georgia's Carl Vinson Institute of Government describes the context that gives rise to this issue:
+The National Association of Counties (NACo),3 says that a conflict of interest depends on whether a public official makes a decision that would benefit only the public interest or benefits the official personally, professionally, or financially.
+The Encyclopedia of Public Administration and Public Policy says,